Apodini/Apodini/Documentation/AdditionalFunctionality/Protocol Buffers.md

 ### Field Numbers

 Protobuffers use unique numbers / field tags to identify each field of a message.
-The exporters will enumerate all parameters in the order they are place in the source file by default.
+The exporters will enumerate all parameters in the order they are placed in the source file by default.

 ```swift
 struct Greeter: Handler {